jsblogs/jsblogs.github.io/_posts/blogs/2016-09-12-Deserialize-json-with-Java-parameterized-constructor.md

 ---
 layout: post
-id: Deserialize json with Java parameterized constructor
+identifier: Deserialize json with Java parameterized constructor
 title: Deserialize json with Java parameterized constructor
 status: published
 type: post
 published: true
 comments: true
 category: blogs
-tags: [JACKSON, JAVA, JSON]
+tags: [jackson, java, json]
 date: 2016-09-12T14:17:25-04:00
 comments: true
 share: true
 excerpt: In this blog post we are going to learn how to deserialize json into Java class which doesn't have default constructor.
+logo: java/java-32.png
 ---

 Hi Guys in my previous blog [JSON deserialize generic types using Gson and Jackson]({{ site.baseurl }}{% link _posts/blogs/2016-09-07-JSON-deserialize-generic-types-using-Gson-and-Jackson.md %}) I talked about how you can deserialize json in Java Generics.
 Now in this blog post we are going to learn how to deserialize json into Java class which doesn't have default constructor.
 For this blog I am using Jackson library.